uber-web/math.gl/docs/README.md

     - GLSL math functions (radians, sin etc) made available in JavaScript and work both on scalars and vectors / math objects.

+- **Size Conscious**
+    - A math library can easily get fairly big, gl-matrix is a good example, there are a number of modules on npm that contain subsets of gl-matrix to work around its size.
+    - Focus on functions that are likely to be most important in WebGL applications.

 ## Documentation